040 Processing Data with Pandas#

 <class 'pandas.core.series.Series'>

-So DataFrames are a collection of Series objects representing the columns, but if we extract a single row, we get a Series object representing the row.
+DataFrames are a collection of Series objects representing the columns, However, if we extract a single row, this will also be returned as a Series object, i.e., representing the values in that row.
 The dtype of the row series is ‘object’.
-An object type can basically store anything, so it is being used here because each element in the row series has a different type.
+An ‘object’ type can basically store anything, so it is being used here because each element in the row Series has a different type.

 Alternatively, we can extract a range of rows using slicing,